Learning Support & EAL

 Our Learning Support Department supports girls that have additional needs around the curriculum.
 Once a teacher has identified a learning need, I meet with the student and her parents before an assessment by an Educational Psychologist, Specialist Teacher, Occupational Therapist, Speech and Language Therapist or Vision Therapist.

-All pupils with learning needs are updated on the schools’ network and teachers are regularly in contact with one another.
+All students with learning needs are updated on the schools’ network and teachers are regularly in contact with one another.

 EAL (English as an Additional Language)